sstsimulator/sst-docs/docs/elements/ember/QuickStart.md

 ---

 ## What is an Ember motif?
-Ember Motifs are a high-level represenation of a workload's communication patterns.
+Ember Motifs are a high-level representation of a workload's communication patterns.
 They are used to estimate performance on hardware at scale in SST simulations.
 This guide provides a directions on how to:

 *   Implement a empty motif.